saltyorg/docs/docs/advanced/your-own-containers.md

     16. Defines router priority.

-        If multiple router paths match a given address the one with the highest priority is used.
+        If multiple router paths match a given address, the one with the highest priority is used.

     17. This value defines which locations Traefik routes to the application.

-        With the API Router we only add paths to the router that should go around Authelia.
+        With the API Router, we only add paths to the router that should bypass Authelia.

         Docs: https://doc.traefik.io/traefik/routing/routers/#rule